 According to the American Nurses Association (ANA), there are a number of reasons that a shortage is occurring, and here are just a few:

-- Looming retirement for older nurses: The ANA notes that about 40 percent of employed nurses are closing in on retirement age, and some are even past that age since they decided to remain in the workforce.
+- Looming retirement for older nurses: The ANA notes that by 2022 about 500,000 will be at retirement age, and some are even past that age since they decided to remain in the workforce.
 But they can’t defer retirement forever.

 - Shift to an older population: The government’s Administration on Aging notes that in 2014, those age 65 and older represented about 14 percent of the U.S. population.
 By 2060, that number is expected to double.
 Because older patients often have more complex and chronic issues, the need for experienced and educated nurses will be acute.